Paris summit aims to shake up the financial system. It will test leaders' resolve on climate

 While those are the primary problems to solve, some doubt the splashy summit led by French President Emmanuel Macron will be able to take major strides to correct those challenges.

-Still, the Summit for a New Global Financing Pact will draw roughly 50 heads of state and governments — from Germany, Brazil, Senegal, Zambia and more — with more than 100 countries represented.
+Still, the Summit for a New Global Financing Pact will draw roughly 50 heads of state and government — from Germany, Brazil, Senegal, Zambia and more — with more than 100 countries represented.

 Barbados Prime Minister Mia Mottley will play a major role as a leader of the Bridgetown Initiative, a plan to reform development lending by freeing up money after climate disasters and targeting the higher borrowing costs and debt that developing nations face.